On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

-If $<$ is an $\mrm{HF}$-order of a structure $B$ and $C\subseteq B$, it is often useful to restrict the $\mrm{HF}$-order of $B$ to the subset $C$ (we did this for example in the proof of \ref{existence_HF_orders}).
+If $<$ is a $\mrm{HF}$-order of a structure $B$ and $C\subseteq B$, it is often useful to restrict the $\mrm{HF}$-order of $B$ to the subset $C$ (we do this for example in the following proof of \ref{existence_HF_orders}).
 To this end, we introduce the following definition.

 \begin{definition} Let $A\subseteq B$ and suppose that $<$ is a $\mrm{HF}$-order of $B$ over $A$.
 Let $C\subseteq B$, then the \emph{restriction} of $<$ to $C$ is the pair $(<',P_{<'})$ defined by letting $<'\coloneq <\restriction C$ and $P_{<'}(c)=P_{<}(c)\cap C$ for all $c\in C$.
 With a slight abuse of notation we often write simply $< \restriction C$ for the restriction of the $\mrm{HF}$-order $(<,P_<)$ to $C$. \end{definition}